markflemingtennis/tennis-blog/content/posts/working-from-home.md

 ## Backcourt Player Responsibilities

-Subsequent to lob clearing the the net player's head the the person in the back should:
+Subsequent to a lob clearing the the net player's head the the person in the back should:

-* Begin running to the ball while simultaneously shouting loud enough for their partner to hear "I got it".
+* Begin running to the ball while simultaneously communicating loud enough for their partner to hear "I got it".
 * In a situation where the lob is to land in the backcourt in their partner's half of the court they should shout "I got it switch".
+* When both of the opponents are coming together at the you should yell "get back" to put your team in the best possible position to defend the court.
 * In a situation where your lob is short or you assess the two 2 opponents are both going to be at the net you should shout to "get back" both for

 ## Conclusion